Beyond the Bauhaus: Women, The Original Pioneers of Code

 accurately represent the history and trajectory of the computing profession,

 ensure that students of all genders have equal access to the tools and skills required to learn to code,

-mentor non-male students who show interest in coding, and encourage them to pursue their passion,
+mentor female, non-binary and gender non-conforming students who show interest in coding, and encourage them to pursue their passion,

 Women have begun to re-enter the coding and computing profession.
 Since 2013, the percentage of female undergraduates who plan to major in computer science has risen at rates not seen since the decline in the 80s.
 We have a long road ahead toward gender parity, but with our concerted efforts, the spark to change the culture of the technology industry can be ignited in our design classrooms today.